thirdweb-dev/contracts/docs/DropERC721.md

-*Lets a module admin set a claim limit on a wallet.*
+*Lets a contract admin set a claim count for a wallet.*

 #### Parameters